WayToSync/json-server/README.md

 # How to use this project

-Use `npm run lint-fix` to use the linter

-Launch the project with `npm run start`
+Launch the project with `yarn start`

 The server will run on the [localhost 3006](http://localhost:3006)